-2.3 Waiting list
+2.9.
+Waiting list

+- 2.9.1.
 If the number of applicants exceeds the number of places available, children who have been refused a place will be automatically placed on a waiting list unless there is a specific request that this should not happen.
-The child may gain entry to the academy if a place becomes available.
+The child may gain entry to the academy if a place becomes available. - 2.9.2.
 The academy will maintain a waiting list until 31 December following the main academy intake.
 Each added child will require the list to be ranked again in line with the academy's oversubscription criteria in which the application was originally considered.
 Priority will not be given to children based on the date their application was received or the date when they were added to the list.

-2.4 Withdrawal of a place
+2.10.
+Withdrawal of a place

-The academy will only withdraw an offer of a place if:

-- The place was offered in error - Acceptance of the place was not received in a reasonable period of time - The offer was obtained through a fraudulent or intentionally misleading application (the academy may request evidence to ensure the child meets the admissions criteria) - if this occurs the application will be considered afresh
+- 2.10.1.
+The academy will only withdraw an offer of a place if: - The place was offered in error - Acceptance of the place was not received in a reasonable period of time - The offer was obtained through a fraudulent or intentionally misleading application (the academy may request evidence to ensure the child meets the admissions criteria) - if this occurs the application will be considered afresh - 2.10.2.
 The academy will not withdraw the place if the student has started at the academy unless the place was obtained fraudulently.
 If this is the case, then the academy will decide whether to withdraw the place based on the circumstances including the length of time the child has been at the academy.

-2.5 Determining arrangements and consultation
+2.11.
+Determining arrangements and consultation

-Admissions arrangements will be set annually, this will happen even if there are no changes from previous years and a consultation is not required.
+- 2.11.1.
+Admissions arrangements will be set annually, this will happen even if there are no changes from previous years and a consultation is not required. - 2.11.2.
 If the academy changes any significant aspect of the admissions procedure, then OAT will be informed prior to making changes and beginning the consultation process.
-Any significant changes proposed by the academy must be approved by OAT.

-The academy will consult on admissions arrangements when changes to the academy's arrangements are proposed (no consultation is required for an increase in PAN or changes to ensure compliance with the admissions regulations).
-Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that we must consult on our admission arrangements at least once every seven years, even if there have been no changes during that period.
+Any significant changes proposed by the academy must be approved by OAT. - 2.11.3.
+The academy will consult on admissions arrangements when changes to the academies' arrangements are proposed (no consultation is required for an increase in PAN or changes to ensure compliance with the admissions regulations).
+Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that we must consult on our admission arrangements at least once every seven years, even if there have been no changes during that period. - 2.11.4.
 We will publish any consultation for admissions on our website and notify appropriate stakeholders.
 If there are any substantive responses to the academy's consultation, then these will be sent to OAT.

-Any subsequent changes will be made will be in consultation with OAT.
+Any subsequent changes will be made in consultation with OAT. - 2.11.5.
 Once our admissions arrangements have been determined we will notify the appropriate bodies and publish a copy of the determined arrangements on our website.

-2.6 Admission of children outside their normal age group
+2.12.
+Admission of children outside their normal age group